smurfix/asyncserf/docs/source/usage.rst

 though in a real, complex system you probably want to open multiple, more selective event streams.

-.. automethod:: aioserf.AioSerf.cancel
+.. automethod:: trio_serf.Serf.cancel

 ---------------------
 Supported RPC methods
 ---------------------

-AioSerf aims to support all methods exported by Serf's RPF interface.
+Trio-Serf aims to support all methods exported by Serf's RPF interface.

 Streaming
 +++++++++

 You've already seen an example for receiving an event stream:

-.. automethod:: aioserf.AioSerf.stream
+.. automethod:: trio_serf.Serf.stream

 A query is also implemented as a stream because there may be any number of replies::